mongodb/atlas-github-action/HOWTO.md

 # Run Atlas CLI Commands with GitHub Actions

-This guide provides getting started instructions for the official Atlas CLI GitHub Action.
+This guide provides getting started instructions for the official [Atlas CLI](https://github.com/mongodb/mongodb-atlas-cli) GitHub Action.

-By default, this Action uses the latest [Atlas CLI](https://github.com/mongodb/mongodb-atlas-cli) version.
+This Action allows you to run any Atlas CLI command in your own GitHub workflows.
-The version can be configured with the version input parameter.
+By default, the latest Atlas CLI version is used.
+The version can be configured with the 'version' input parameter.

 ## Complete the prerequisites